nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     Nuxeo CLI will ask you several questions about the artifact name, etc.

-3. Change current directory to `nuxeo-elements-sample-web`, where `gulpfile.js` has been created:
+3. Change current directory to `nuxeo-elements-sample-web`:

     ```bash
      $ cd nuxeo-elements-sample-web